 The ongoing COVID-19 pandemic has impacted demand for some of our products and we may not be successful in allocating resources to address rapidly shifting demand among our product lines.
-Additionally, the impact of travel and safety restrictions related to the COVID-19 pandemic has negatively impacted certain integration activities, including the ongoing process of implementing standardized internal control procedures within the recently acquired RPC business.
+Additionally, the impact of travel and safety restrictions related to the COVID-19 pandemic has had and is expected to continue to have an adverse effect on certain integration activities, including the ongoing process of implementing standardized internal control procedures within the recently acquired RPC business.
 The extent to which the ongoing COVID-19 pandemic adversely impacts our business, financial condition, liquidity and results of operations will depend on future developments that are highly uncertain and cannot be predicted, including, but not limited to, the duration of the pandemic, the severity of the COVID-19 virus, potential actions taken by various governmental authorities in response to the pandemic, and the timing of recovery of the global economy.
 As a result, we cannot at this time predict the overall impact of the COVID-19 pandemic, but it could have a material adverse impact on our business, financial condition, liquidity, and results of operations.
 To the extent the COVID-19 pandemic adversely affects our business, financial condition, liquidity, or results of operations, it may also have the effect of heightening many of the other risks described in the "Risk Factors" section of our most recent Form 10-K.